 Dating back to 1910, Trane has a long history of innovation in the heating and cooling industry.
 One of their founders invented the convector radiator in 1923, and in 1938 the company introduced the industry’s first hermetic, centrifugal refrigeration machine.
 Today, homes and businesses alike rely on Trane’s proven track record as an innovative company that provides reliable, energy efficient heating and cooling year-round.

-- Leader in green building technology: Trane custom designs green technology for businesses based on their building needs to ensure only the highest air quality for employees and their clients.
+Leader in green building technology: Trane custom designs green technology for businesses based on their building needs to ensure only the highest air quality for employees and their clients.
 Their systems are in some of the world’s finest and most popular buildings, including Toronto’s Skydome, Beijing’s World Trade Center complex and Washington D.C.’s Washington Monument.

-- Leader in home air quality: Trane’s whole-house air filtration systems are proven to remove up to 99.8 percent of all air allergens and particles inside your home.
+Leader in home air quality: Trane’s whole-house air filtration systems are proven to remove up to 99.8 percent of all air allergens and particles inside your home.
 In addition, the Trane website features a resource center for consumers to learn about air quality and figure out which products will benefit their particular situation.

-- Specialization: Because they specialize in home air solutions, Trane is able to focus on the air solutions homes and businesses need.
+Specialization: Because they specialize in home air solutions, Trane is able to focus on the air solutions homes and businesses need.
 Their specialization has helped Trane achieve have over 1500 patents, making them a top innovator in the field of HVAC technology.

-- Testing videos: Watch videos from the testing facility on the Trane website to see just how far the Trane Reliability Engineers are willing, and able, to take their products.
+Testing videos: Watch videos from the testing facility on the Trane website to see just how far the Trane Reliability Engineers are willing and able to take their products.

-- Smart technology: Homeowners will appreciate the Nexia Home Intelligence when it’s connected with a Trane ComfortLink or ComfortLink II communicating control.
+Smart technology: Homeowners will appreciate the Nexia Home Intelligence when it’s connected with a Trane ComfortLink or ComfortLink II communicating control.
 This system allows homeowners to reduce their energy consumption by controlling their air conditioning systems remotely.

-Trane Company Profile
+Trane Company Information

 - Company Name: